TOP 10: Aaron Spelling Shows

 Honorable Mention: “Life With Lucy”

 Proof that nobody is infallible, Spelling was the Executive Producer on this 1980s ABC sitcom, intended to be the big comeback project for legendary comedian Lucille Ball.
-Despite the legends in front of and behind the camera, only 8 of the 13 filmed episodes aired, before the show was cancelled due to low ratings and poor reviews.
+Despite the pedigree of the talent in front of and behind the camera, only 8 of the 13 filmed episodes aired, before the show was cancelled due to low ratings and poor reviews.
 It was Ball’s final television credit prior to her death in 1989.

 10. “Hotel”